lunginspector/Lithium/README.md

     - WebClip Generator
 - Miscellaneuous
     - Disable App Notifcations
-    - Bypass Setup Screen
-    - Inject Fonts
+    - Install Fonts (this does not apply custom fonts system-wide, that is impossible)